New Synagogue (Dresden)

-The New Synagogue is a synagogue in the old town of Dresden, Germany.
+The New Synagogue (Neue Synagoge) is a Jewish congregation and synagogue, located at Hasenberg 1, in the old town of Dresden, Germany.
 The edifice was completed in 2001 and designed by architects Rena Wandel-Hoefer and Wolfgang Lorch.
 It was built on the same location as the Semper Synagogue (1839–1840) designed by Gottfried Semper, which was destroyed in 1938, during the Kristallnacht.